clojurewerkz/elastisch.docs/articles/getting_started.md

 {% gist 1dfaf5fa28a46712c41a %}

-Queries with Elastisch have exactly the same structure as JSON documents in the [ElasticSearch Query API guide](http://www.elasticsearch.org/guide/reference/query-dsl/) but passed as Clojure maps.
-You can either pass the entire query as a map or use one or more convenience functions from the `clojurewerkz.elastisch.query` namespace
+Search requests with Elastisch have exactly the same structure as JSON documents in the [ElasticSearch Query API guide](http://www.elasticsearch.org/guide/reference/query-dsl/) but passed as Clojure maps. `:query`, `:sort`, `:facets` and other keys that [ElasticSearch Search API documentation](http://www.elasticsearch.org/guide/reference/api/search/) mentions are passed as maps.

-(more on them later in this guide).
+Because every search request contains query information (the `:query` key), you can either pass an entire query as a map or use one or more convenience functions from the `clojurewerkz.elastisch.query` namespace (more on them later in this guide).

 The example from above can also be written like so:

 {% gist a0b3f8e653769688e1dd %}

+### Searching Against Multiple Indexes or Mappings

+To search against multiple indexes or mappings, pass them as vectors to their respective function arguments.

+TBD: example

+### Checking results

-Results returned by this function have the same structure as ElasticSearch JSON responses:
+Results returned by search functions have the same structure as ElasticSearch JSON responses:

 {% gist 5e0892e1fd56a33f3083 %}